LouisCharlesC/safe/README.md

 The Access class template has a template parameter for the lock object:
 - use std::lock_guard, boost::shared_lock_guard, anything you want!
-- you can use the appropriate lock for every Access object you construct.
+- you can use the lock you need for every Access object you construct.
 #### Store the value object/lockable object inside the Safe object, or refer to existing objects
 You can use any combination of reference and non-reference types for your Safe objects:
 ```c++